semgrep/semgrep-docs/docs/kb/semgrep-ci/github-reusable-workflows-semgrep.md

 ## Running a scan

-Now if a developer commits a change and provokes a push or pull request (or a scheduled event is triggered), then the reusable workflow will be called, in this case, the semgrep workflow:
+Now, if a developer commits a change or makes a pull request (or otherwise in any way triggers the caller workflow), then the reusable Semgrep workflow will be called:

 ![image info](/img/kb/reusable-workflows-image-4.png)